"How do I find the Best Dentist in Kitchener or Best Dentist Near Me?"

 I believe most people today would respond well to this treatment model and increased communication.
 However, some patients might not.
 I still encounter a few patients each month who encourage me to tell them what to do.
 In other cases, a very anxious or phobic patient may feel overwhelmed by too many details or options.
 So, the best dentist in Kitchener is not the same individual for every patient.

 How, then, do you find out about a Dentist's communication style?
-Book a meet & greet appointment at their office.
+Book an appointment at their office.
 Take a few dental concerns with you to coax the Dentist into putting their communication style on full display!
 It's one step toward finding your best Dentist in Kitchener.

 I have heard people say: "A dentist is a dentist is a dentist".
 I think we hope for standardization in many fields, especially in healthcare, but it's not the case.
 And it simply can't be the case.
 Humans are shaped by their past experiences.
 So, too, are Dentists.
 A Dentist that sees a particular solution fail more often compared to another Dentist, will be less likely to recommend that particular treatment.
 We try our best to take all factors into account when giving a treatment prognosis, or likelihood of success.
 But, again, every Dentist sees a different collection of treatment outcomes as their career progresses, and it shapes them.